-Are you a postgraduate interested in becoming a project manager?
-But first, you want to learn more about what project managers do and which skills they need to succeed?
+Are you an undergraduate or postgraduate interested in becoming a project manager?
+But first, you want to learn more about what project managers do and which skills they need to succeed.

-This article will detail the role of a project manager, their primary responsibilities, and which skills they need to possess to thrive in the ever-evolving project management industry.
+This article will detail the role of a project manager, their primary roles and responsibilities, and which skills they need to possess to thrive in the ever-evolving project management industry.

 What is a project manager?

-A project manager is someone in charge of planning, organising, and executing business projects.
+A project manager oversees planning, organising, and executing business projects.
 These professionals must manage entire teams, communicate with stakeholders, define project goals, and ensure that projects are completed on time and within budget.

 They can be in charge of a wide range of projects, including marketing projects, construction projects, building development, product launches, etc.